JCVillegas/FormstackJuniorEngineerProject/README.md

 2 Exports stored data (csv file) to Dropbox<br />
 3 Retrieves public URL from Dropbox.<br />

-To test the bonus part I decided to share a temporary API key to my Dropbox account.<br />
+To test the bonus part I decided to publicly share (not recommended) a temporary API key to my Dropbox account.<br />
+I will delete after the project has been revised.
 But any key could be used.<br />